 The video shows 78-year-old Paola trying in vain to ask her iPhone what the time is in Italy.
-Siri consistently has trouble understanding what she’s trying to say, however, and produces nonsensical and hilarious responses.
+Siri consistently has trouble understanding what she is trying to say, however, and produces nonsensical and hilarious responses.

-This isn’t the first time has Siri has attracted the attention of online comedy-lovers, with The Guardian previously having compiled a list of phrases that the artificial intelligence refuses to answer, including “How did you get my number?” and “Are you plotting the downfall of humanity?”
+This is not the first time has Siri has attracted the attention of online comedy-lovers, with The Guardian previously having compiled a list of phrases that the artificial intelligence refuses to answer, including “How did you get my number?” and “Are you plotting the downfall of humanity?”